AVu120/task-organizer/README.md

 # task-organizer

-An application to help organize your tasks and manage your time.
+A MongoDB, Express, React, Node (MERN) application to help organize your tasks and manage your time.

 Instructions for running this app: